 Magdalena, the eldest daughter, nicknamed Puck, was 19 when the family moved to Sonneveld House.
 She got the larger of the two children’s bedrooms with a magnificent terrace accessible only from her room.
 The girls’ rooms had the same furnishings but in different colors: Puck chose blue.
-The daughters, Puck and Gé shared a bathroom, located between their two bedrooms.
+The daughters, Puck and Gé also shared a bathroom, located between their two bedrooms.

-Like her sister Puck, Gé also chose the color of her own bedroom: yellow.
-Gé (short for Gesine), the youngest daughter, was 13 when the family moved to Sonneveld House.
+Like her sister Puck, Gé chose the color of her own bedroom too: yellow.
+Gé (short for Gesine), the younger daughter, was 13 when the family moved to Sonneveld House.
 Her friends remember how Gé’s mother sometimes collected her from school in her car.
 She was the only woman in Rotterdam with her own car.

-The interior colors are warm and bright: vermillion red, cornflower blue, and canary yellow, combined with light and dark grey and brown.
+The interior’s colors are warm and bright: vermillion red, cornflower blue, and canary yellow, combined with light and dark grey, and brown.
 The furnishing fabrics came from Metz & Co., including a range of colors designed by artist Bart van der Leck (1876-1958).
-In the sitting room and library, van der Leck’s colors of the yellow office chair and orange-red armchairs form accents against a more neutral palette of brown, bronze and beige.
-In the bedrooms and dining room, the situation is reversed: here his colors are used for the large expanses: red dining room cabinets, blue curtains and yellow for the floor.
+In the sitting room and library, van der Leck’s yellow office chair and orange-red armchairs create accents against a more neutral palette of brown, bronze, and beige.
+In the bedrooms and dining room, the colors are reversed and bright colors are used for the large expanses: red dining room cabinets, blue curtains, and yellow for the flooring.

 Mrs. Sonneveld appreciated the appliances that could make her life easier.
-She was a practical, decisive and independent woman who did not like to waste time or money.
+She was a practical, decisive, and independent woman who did not like to waste time or money.
 This is clear from the many innovative gadgets in the house: the electric coffee grinder on the kitchen counter, the rubbish chute to the right of the door, the intercom system that enabled her to hear who was at the service entrance below.
-The electric lift allowed to transport the delivered goods up to the kitchen or down to the cellar.
+Also an electric lift helped transport delivered goods up to the kitchen or down to the cellar.